Frequently Asked Questions

 What are the general admissions requirements?
 Is there a minimum GPA or test score?

 To be considered for admission, all freshmen applicants must submit their application, high school transcript, two letters of recommendation and standardized test scores.
-While there is no minimum GPA or combined test score, our average GPA for last year’s admitted class was a 3.67; students had a combined testing average of 1870 for the SATs and a 27 average composite for the ACTs.
+While there is no minimum GPA or combined test score, our average GPA for last year’s admitted class was a 3.60-3.99; students had a combined testing average of 1200-1350 for the SAT and a 25-30 average composite for the ACT.

 What additional materials are required for international applicants?